Left Bloc (Luxembourg): Captains of industry

 The management of the steel industry played a significant role both in the parliament and in the Left Bloc.

 The major steel company ARBED was formed in 1911 from the merger of the three largest Luxembourgish steel producers.
 Of the 12 members of its board of directors at its inception, 4 sat in the Chamber of Deputies.
-These were: Auguste Laval, lawyer (Eich); Norbert Le Galais, foundry owner (Luxembourg City), Adolph Schmit, lawyer (Luxembourg City), and Léon Metz, foundry owner (Esch-Alzette).
+These were: Auguste Laval, lawyer (Eich); Norbert Le Gallais, foundry owner (Luxembourg City), Adolph Schmit, lawyer (Luxembourg City), and Léon Metz, foundry owner (Esch-Alzette).
 If one includes further Deputies, such as Edmond Muller and Maurice Pescatore, the son and son-in-law respectively of ARBED board members, the company's staff and supporters already had the size of a parliamentary party as soon as it was founded.
 This was a time in which the total number of seats was around 50, and formal political parties themselves were in their infancy.
 (The Social Democratic Party was only founded in 1902, the Liberal League in 1904.)